JamJar00/loggrep/README.md

 Windows users will currently need to build from source using `cargo build --release`, sorry!

+There is also a docker image available here

 ## Usage
 ```
 Grep, but for log files of various shapes and sizes